The Rise and Fall of the Initial Era: Discussion

 The articulation of this need for openness is often found in evaluation mechanisms, either national or funder based.
 All the factors that we identify above relate to evaluation.
 Technological developments, especially around name disambiguation, relate to the rise of ORCID as a standard \cite{haak_using_2018,porter_measuring_2022}, the use research information management systems and research profiling tools \cite{ilik_openvivo_2018}.
 The globalisation of research has led to increased researcher movement and for researchers to be able to move freely, they need to be able to assert their credentials---which involves asserting identity in relation to their research work.
 And, in a world where nefarious actors are on the rise \cite{porter_identifying_2024}, understanding the provenance of research often relies on understanding identity.

 While one may think that the study of the use of names in academic work is perhaps facile, our study shows that it is anything but trivial.
-Ultimately, we believe that it is possible to justify the argument that the effect of a period in which the usage of given names is suppressed, during the Initial Era, has been to hide and marginalise the contribution of women to research; suppress data about social norms and increase the vulnerability of the research system to abuse by weakening provenance.
+Ultimately, we believe that it is possible to justify the argument that the effect of a period in which the usage of given names was suppressed---the Initial Era---has been to render the contribution of women to research systematically less visible in the scholarly metadata, suppress data about social norms, and increase the vulnerability of the research system to abuse by weakening provenance.